-The report aims to provide a summary of currently provided sensory care services in the context of poor eye health and hearing loss for April 2016 to March 2017.
+Provides a summary of sensory care services offered to people with poor eye health and hearing loss for April 2017 to March 2019.

 Primary eye care services

 - During 2018-19, 795,188 General Ophthalmic Service sight tests were paid for by the NHS, a 0.6% increase on the previous year.

 - 184,366 examinations were carried out under Eye Health Examinations Wales during the same year.